ironArray/Caterva2/doc/tutorials/web-client.md

 scale: 50%
 ---

-Initial view of the roots known to the subscriber #TODO update
+Initial view of the roots known to the subscriber
 ```

 Check `foo`, and you shall also get the list of datasets in the root, along with a search box.
 Enabling an unsubscribed root will subscribe to it automatically.